Hooray! We’re going to Mexico!

 Thomas has great recommendations on the best cameras for diving.
 Check it out!

 Also important for me is that it’s drop proof.
 Strangely, I drop my phone A LOT so I’ve learned to always have a drop-proof case on it.
 I’ve used Otterbox cases for years and I’ve never had an iPhone break, despite dropping it on the regular ;-).
+A case is essential for your packing list for all inclusive resorts in Mexico or a packing list for Mexico City.

 This case is a bit tricky to install correctly, so make sure you watch the accompanying video.